- Weapon Program Background Report

-July 2015: The U.N.
+July 2015: The P5+1 group of countries (China, France, Germany, Russia, the United Kingdom, and the United States) agree to the Joint Comprehensive Plan of Action (JCPOA) with Iran.
+In a related action, the U.N.
 Security Council unanimously adopts resolution 2231, which prohibits the supply, sale, or transfer of missile-related items to Iran until October 2023, or until the IAEA confirms that all nuclear material in Iran is in peaceful activities.
-The resolution also calls upon Iran not to undertake any activity related to ballistic missiles “designed to be capable of delivering nuclear weapons” over the same period of time.
+The resolution also calls upon Iran not to undertake any activity related to ballistic missiles "designed to be capable of delivering nuclear weapons" over the same period of time.

 August 2015: The Iranian military unveils the Fateh-313, a solid-fuel missile with a reported range of up to 500 km.

-October 2015: Iran’s Defense Ministry announces the successful test of a ballistic missile called the Emad with a reported range of 1,700 km.
-According to Jane’s Defence Weekly, the Emad is not a new missile but rather a steerable reentry vehicle that can be fitted atop the Shahab-3 and Ghadr-series rockets to improve their accuracy.
+October 2015: Iran's Defense Ministry announces the successful test of the Emad, a ballistic missile with a reported range of 1,700 km.
+According to Jane's Defence Weekly, the Emad is not a new missile but rather a steerable reentry vehicle that can be fitted atop the Shahab-3 and Ghadr-series rockets to improve their accuracy.
 A confidential report of a U.N.
 Panel of Experts later determines that the Emad launch is a violation of U.N. resolution 1929.

 October 2015: The IRGC releases footage of an underground missile launch facility.
 According to Iranian news reports, the military base is 500 meters underground and one of hundreds located throughout the country.